sy77777en/label_pizza/instructions.md

         "user_id": "User 1 New",          # new user_id
         "email": "user1-new@example.com", # the existing email
         "password": "user111-new",
-        "user_type": "human",             # Could only select from "admin", "human" "is_active": False
+        "user_type": "human",             # could only select from "admin", "human" "is_active": True                 # set to True to unarchive the user }
-    }
 ]